-Hanbury and Marshall (1899) cite on a somewhat speculative basis Gerard's Herball (in the 1633 edition edited by Thomas Johnson) as potentially containing a first record for this species, as referring to it 'growing in many ponds & ditches of this kingdome both about London & elsewhere'27.
+Hanbury and Marshall (1899) cite on a somewhat speculative basis Gerard's Herball (in the 1633 edition edited by Thomas Johnson) as potentially containing a first record for this species, as referring to it 'growing in many ponds & ditches of this kingdome both about London & elsewhere'28.
 This provides no assurance of a Kent record, however, and in the alternative they cite as a Kentish 'first' a record by W.W.
 Saunders in the River Dour, given by M.H.
 Cowell as Potamogeton densus in A Floral Guide for East Kent (1839).
-This may be so, depending on when Saunders actually made the find before communicating the information to Cowell for publication; but for East Kent there is a specimen dated August 1838 in BM found by Daniel Cooper (det.
+The find (as distinct from its publication) may or may not have been preceded by a specimen dated August 1838 in BM found by Daniel Cooper (det.
 J.E.
-Dandy and G. Taylor) at Faversham, and for West Kent there is a specimen dated June 1834 in BM found by
+Dandy and G. Taylor) at Faversham, and for West Kent there is a specimen dated June 1834 in BM found by T.R.

-T.R.
 Tuck in Erith Marshes (also det.
 J.E.
 Dandy & G. Taylor).
+However, these nineteenth century records are (as Lliam Rooney has pointed out) predated by Edward Jacob's Plantae Favershamienses